-We performed the following procedures to the List of Measure E General Obligation Bond project expenditures for the year ended June 30, 2017:
+We performed the following procedures to the List of Measure E General Obligation Bond project expenditures for the year ended June 30, 2018:

-- Interviewed District management related to controls over planning, bidding, contracting, expenditure of bond funds and financial reporting and determined that controls have been put in place and are working as documented. - Documented District procedures and controls over planning, bidding, contracting, expenditure of bond funds and financial reporting. - Performed tests to determine that the District controls over planning, bidding, contracting, expenditure of bond funds and financial reporting have been put in place and are working as documented. - Verified the mathematical accuracy of the expenditures List. - Reconciled the List to total bond expenditures as reported by the District in the District's audited financial statements for the year ended June 30, 2017, presented as Bond Construction Fund (Fund 44). - Examined a sample of the salaries and related benefits, which totaled \$30,346.
-We also selected a sample of 25 non-payroll expenditures totaling \$1,776,529 from Measure E. The sample was selected to provide a representation across specific construction projects, vendors and expenditure amounts.
+- Interviewed District management related to controls over planning, bidding, contracting, expenditure of bond funds and financial reporting. - Documented District procedures and controls over planning, bidding, contracting, expenditure of bond funds and financial reporting. - Performed tests of District controls over planning, bidding, contracting, expenditure of bond funds and financial reporting. - Verified the mathematical accuracy of the expenditures List. - Reconciled the List to total bond expenditures as reported by the District in the District's audited financial statements for the year ended June 30, 2018, presented as Bond Construction Fund (Fund 44). - Examined a sample of the salaries and related benefits, which totaled \$280,885.
+We also selected a sample of 25 non-payroll expenditures totaling \$8,918,087 from Measure E. The sample was selected to provide a representation across specific construction projects, vendors and expenditure amounts.
 Verified that funds from the Measure E Building Fund of the District were generally expended for the construction, renovation, furnishing and equipping of District facilities constituting authorized bond projects.